abrarandallah/bookstore-management-system/README.md

   can log in at all.
 The verification link is valid for 24 hours; a new one can be requested from `/resend-verification`.

+## Deployment / HTTPS

+This app doesn't terminate TLS or force an HTTPS redirect itself - it expects a reverse proxy (nginx, Caddy, a cloud load balancer, etc.) in front of it handling both, and forwarding plain HTTP to `server.port` (8081) with `X-Forwarded-Proto`/`X-Forwarded-For` headers set correctly.
+`server.forward-headers-strategy=framework` (set in
+`application.properties`) tells Spring to trust and act on those headers - this is what makes the session cookie's `Secure` flag turn on correctly in production, and is only safe to rely on because the assumption is that nothing untrusted can reach the app directly and spoof them.
+If you deploy this without a proxy in front (e.g. exposing port 8081 straight to the internet), that assumption breaks and you'd need to reconsider this setting and add your own TLS termination.

+For local development (`docker compose up` or `./mvnw spring-boot:run`, both accessed directly over plain HTTP), none of this matters - there's no proxy in the loop and the app behaves the same either way.

 ## Tests

 ```